 Military chaplains provide military personnel and their families religious programs through which a person may exercise their right of freedom of religion.
 The military depends upon all faith groups to provide theologically trained, spiritually motivated, and qualified ministers to serve as chaplains to military components.

 SBC endorsed chaplains have served in all major conflicts for more than 150 years.
 Following this rich tradition, Southern Baptist ministers today serve with all components of the nation’s military.
 Military chaplaincy commitments range from full-time employment to volunteer service.

 Military personnel and families endure frequent transfers from one installation to another.
 As a result, they are often isolated and limited in active involvement in SBC churches.
 Southern Baptist chaplains serving on full-time active duty help bridge the gap by providing ministry in places where pastors cannot go and where no Southern Baptist churches exist.
 Chaplains become extensions of the church.

 The ministry of a military chaplain is similar to that of the pastor.
 In addition to being a preacher, teacher, counselor and administrator, the chaplain serves on the commander’s staff as chief advisor on religion, morals, morale and ethical issues within the command.
 Active duty chaplaincy is a full-time employment ministry.

-Ministers engaged in full-time ministry within the SBC may be qualified to serve as chaplains to Reserve, National Guard and Civil Air Patrol units.
+Ministers engaged in full-time ministry within the SBC may be qualified to serve as chaplains to Reserve/National Guard units.
 As an adjunct to their full-time pastorate, these chaplains are affiliated with a military unit.
 This relationship enhances their church’s outreach and ministry.
 Ministers who serve both churches and the military are extending the churches’ missions activities to environments that otherwise might go unreached.
 These chaplains serve in part-time chaplaincy ministry.

 The Chaplain Candidate Program was developed to provide qualified and competent chaplains for Active Duty, Reserve and National Guard.
 This program affords a firsthand look at responsibilities and opportunities for ministry within the military chaplaincy and assists students in making vocational choices.
 Ministerial students interested in military chaplaincy should enter the Chaplain Candidate Program early in their seminary studies.

 Basic Qualifications/Requirements for SBC Endorsement: